adfelippe/u-doom/README.md

 ```

 ### Compile the port for Windows
-Well, here you're on your own, but the process is similar to Linux, except that you call `msbuild` instead of `make` and point to .sln project file created by CMake.
+Well, here you're on your own, but the process is similar to Linux, except that you call `msbuild` instead of `make` and point to an sln project file created by CMake.
 It should work if you're lucky enough. :)

 ### Running the port
 The binary to execute is called `u-doom-xplr-iot-app`.
 In order to actually make Doom run properly, you need to pass a WAD file (where Doom stores all the game data) using the `-iwad` option.
 Since I added the shareware WAD file for easy testing, this should do: